 - And PWC’s 20th anniversary concert at The Music Hall, including a commissioned work by Vermont composer Gwyneth Walker (2005)

-Since founding Portsmouth Pro Musica four years ago, she has conducted several masterworks from the mixed chorus repertory: Mozart, Coronation Mass in C; Thompson, A Peaceable Kingdom (selections); Handel, Coronation Anthems; Purcell, Dido and Aeneas; Puccini, Messa di Gloria; Bach, Christmas Oratorio; and Orff, Carmina Burana.
-Priscilla hopes to tour Eastern Europe some day with members of PPM.
+Since founding Portsmouth Pro Musica seven years ago, Priscilla has conducted several masterworks from the mixed chorus repertory: Bernstein, Chichester Psalms; Britten, Rejoice in the Lamb; Haydn, Creation; Mozart, Requiem and Coronation Mass; Thompson, A Peaceable Kingdom; Handel, Coronation Anthems; Purcell, Dido and Aeneas; Puccini, Messa di Gloria; Bach, Christmas Oratorio; Rutter, Gloria and Feel the Spirit; Vivaldi, Dixit Dominus; and Orff, Carmina Burana for our 25th anniversary in 2010.
+Priscilla hopes to tour Central Europe in the Summer of 2015 with members of PPM.

 Robert Littlefield, accompanist, is a prominent figure in the North Shore music world.
 Mr. Littlefield has taught piano and organ for over 40 years and has been accompanying Chorus North Shore since 1983.
 Mr. Littlefield holds a Bachelor and Master in Music degree from the New England Conservatory of Music, with focus on harpsichord and organ performance as well as choral conducting.
 Mr. Littlefield also serves as Music Director and organist at the First Parish Unitarian Universalist Church in Beverly, Mass.
 He frequently surprises auditioning soloists with his musical genius by playing strictly from memory the piano accompaniment to arias they have chosen for their auditions.